Notice of availability; request for comments.

-The Department of Labor (DOL) is submitting the Employment and Training Administration (ETA) sponsored information collection request (ICR) proposal titled, “American Apprenticeship Initiative Grants,” to the Office of Management and Budget (OMB) for review and approval for use in accordance with the Paperwork Reduction Act (PRA) of 1995.
+The Department of Labor (DOL) is submitting this Employment and Training Administration (ETA)-sponsored information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995 (PRA).
 Public comments on the ICR are invited.

 FOR FURTHER INFORMATION CONTACT:

-This ICR seeks PRA authority for the American Apprenticeship Initiative (AAI) Grants information collection.
 The ETA requires grantees to submit Quarterly Progress Reports on enrolled apprentices in Registered Apprenticeship programs and/or pre-apprenticeship program participants, along with a narrative summary of the partnership progress and implementation measures identified by the grantee in the project work plan.
-These reports help ETA gauge the effects of the AAI grants, identify grantees and programs that could serve as useful models, and target technical assistance appropriately.
+These reports help ETA gauge the effects of the American Apprenticeship Grants grants, identify grantees and programs that could serve as useful models, and target technical assistance appropriately.
 The reports can also be used to inform future evaluations.
-American Competitiveness and Workforce Improvement Act of 1998 as Amended section 414(c)(7) authorizes this information collection.
-See 29 U.S.C.
-3224a(7).
+For additional substantive information about this ICR, see the related notice published in the Federal Register on April 15, 2020 (85 FR 21022).

 Title of Collection: American Apprenticeship Initiative Grants.

-Affected Public: Individuals our Households; State, Local, and Tribal Governments; and Private Sector—not-for-profit institutions.
+Affected Public: Individuals or Households; State, Local and Tribal governments; Private Sector—not-for-profit institutions.

 Total Estimated Number of Respondents: 12,046.